YimikaD/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that list all local, environment variables and function
+Script that create a local variable